nodejs/Release/README.md

 ### Node abstraction layer

-It should be stated that the abstraction layer (currently [`NAN`][]) should support all *current* LTS releases.
+It should be stated that the abstraction layer (currently [`NAN`][]) should support all Active LTS releases.
 Given that Active LTS will overlap for a period of 6 months, this means that the abstraction layer will, at any given point in time, fully support a maximum of 2 LTS releases.